 The Department of Physician Assistant Studies is led by an expert faculty recognized for excellence in academics, research, and clinical care.
-They have received prestigious teaching awards and hold important leadership positions in the physician assistant profession.
+Faculty members have received prestigious teaching awards and hold important leadership positions in the physician assistant profession.

 In addition, our faculty members have published research in nearly a dozen leading journals, including the Journal of the American Medical Association, Annals of Emergency Medicine, Academic Medicine, Journal of Environmental and Public Health, Journal of Surgical Education, Academic Emergency Medicine, Journal of American Academy of Physician Assistants, and the Journal of Vascular Surgery.